joepv/joepv.github.io/_pages/hibernate.md

 ...
 ```

 With this check I don't have to keep a table with all light source id's.
 When you add a light to your house it's automatically incorporated in the scenes.
-Then I check if the device is on:
+Then I check if the device is *on*:

 ```lua
 if (fibaro:getValue(i, "value") >= "1")